dramanat/wait_times/README.md

 #### Purpose
-Use CapitalMetro's GTFS data to find bus times that require only 5-15 minutes to wait for a connection.
+Make your bus commute easier!
+Find routes that require only 5-15 minutes of wait time between transfers.
+(Only works for trips with just one transfer.)

-Note: this program can only handle 1 bus transfer (2 buses total).
+This program can be used by any public transit system who publish their transit data in GTFS (General Transit Feed Specification) format.

 #### Explanation of code
 This program uses the following GTFS data files: